MIHAeLi12/Bahkortostan2023/README.md

  ----------------|----------------------
  style.css       | style file
- skript.jt       | file with the main events of the site index.html      | the main skeleton of the site
+ skript.jt       | file with the main events of the site index2.html     | the main skeleton of the site index.html      | title page